 Inspired by “Gloria” by Them (1964).

 Hit album version by Aretha Franklin (1967).

 Also recorded by Julie Driscoll & Brian Auger With The Trinity (1968), Nina Simone (1969).

 From Vinyl Witness: “One of the more interesting musical reinventions in 60′s Soul & Pop is ‘Help Me’ by Ray Sharpe with the King Curtis Orchestra.
 The track is revered among collectors as one of the first appearances by a young James ‘Jimi’ Marshall Hendrix on guitar.
-Jimi Hendrix at the time was in King Curtis’s band, who back Sharpe on this track.
+Jimi Hendrix at the time was in King Curtis’s band, who backed Sharpe on this track.
 In addition to the early notoriety, the song went on to have unexpected second and third lives.

-“‘Help Me’ began as a simple progression from Curtis, Atlantic Records’ go-to band leader at the time.
+“‘Help Me’ began as a simple progression from King Curtis, Atlantic Records’ go-to band leader at the time.
 It was based on the recent hit, ‘Gloria‘, by Them.